grafana/loki/docs/clients/promtail/configuration.md

 # Describes how Promtail connects to multiple instances
 # of Loki, sending logs to each.
 # WARNING: If one of the remote Loki servers fails to respond or responds
-# with any error which is retriable, this will impact sending logs to any
+# with any error which is retryable, this will impact sending logs to any
 # other configured remote Loki servers.
 Sending is done on a single thread!
 # It is generally recommended to run multiple promtail clients in parallel
 # if you want to send to multiple remote Loki instances.